back pain surgery

 Article reviewed and approved by Dr. Ibtissama Boukas, physician specializing in family medicine

 A flavectomy is the surgical removal of the yellow ligament.
-This operation reduces the pressure exerted by an enlarged or dysfunctional yellow ligament on the level of the Spinal canal, and thus reduce pain.
+This operation reduces the pressure exerted by a hypertrophied or dysfunctional ligamentum flavum in the spinal canal, and thus reduces pain.

 This article explains everything you need to know about flavectomy.